Two dynamic speakers join forces for a national tour

 In September of 2018 Ruth Wilde, a UK Outreach Worker for Christian Peacemaker Teams and National Coordinator for Inclusive Church teams up with Peterson Toscano, a quirky queer Quaker performance artist and scholar from the USA.
 Together they will travel around the UK offering original lively talks at churches, Quaker meeting houses, and other venues.
 They are passionate about several issues–social justice, theology, LGBTQ concerns, and creative responses to climate change.

-For available dates and booking details email: uk @ cpt.org
+For available dates in September 2018 and booking details email: uk @ cpt.org

 About Ruth and Peterson

 Ruth is the UK Outreach Worker for Christian Peacemaker Teams.
 She also works as National Coordinator for Inclusive Church, so she understands how oppressions can intersect, and how climate change is ‘sexist, racist and classist’.
 Ruth has known about the oppression of / racism against indigenous peoples since she went on a CPT delegation to Grassy Narrows First Nation, Ontario, Canada in 2011.
 Now she sees clearly that climate change is also ‘racist’ against indigenous peoples and she thinks this is painfully ironic because they are often the humans who live the most sustainably and most in harmony with the earth.
 This makes her more determined than ever to educate and speak out about what is happening to indigenous peoples around the world!